Medicare in South Dakota

 Do you plan to work past 65?
 If you have employer benefits, you are not required to enroll in Medicare at 65.
 When your employer benefits end, you will be granted a special enrollment period (SEP) so you can enroll in Medicare with no penalties.

-When it comes to choosing a Medicare Advantage program or Part D plan, there is no “best” plan.
-Each person has different healthcare needs, so take some time to explore their Medicare options.
+Each person has different healthcare needs, so take some time to explore your Medicare Advantage and Part D plan options.
 As you research Medicare you’ll want to consider:

 A GoHealth licensed insurance agent can help you compare plans and find a plan that’s right for you.